OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 * Highly memory-efficient - no memory overhead caused by large queries:
   * each extracted record is instantly stored either in the Staging Area [[3]] or target tables directly by Extract process
   * each staged and transformed record is instantly loaded into target tables by Load process
+* Highly scalable:
+  * multiple instances of DCPAM ETL with different configuration can run on single server
+  * many of the DCPAM ETL instances can run across many servers
+  * data transformations can run across many servers
 * Staging Area:
   * fully supported, but not required in the ETL process
   * possibility to keep Staging Area outside the DCPAM Database